Finding Balance as a Tennis Player

 As you notice, even professional players need to maintain balance to consistently play at a high level and feel mentally and physically energized throughout a season.

-Instead of tennis predominating your day, you should engaged in other areas of your life.
+Instead of tennis predominating your day, you should engage in other areas of your life.
 By developing yourself as a whole and having a life outside of the sport of tennis.

 How to Manage Self-Induced Pressure